0–100★

 |---|

-These are the three spending paths I personally use and track.
+Three spending paths, one per game stage.
 Each plan avoids the most expensive mistake in Horse RNG: buying a food tier before the stable has a horse that can use it.

 0–100★